rharri/RHActivityIndicatorDialog/README.md

 1. Create a Cartfile in your project root
-2. Add the following to the Cartfile: github "rharri/RHActivityIndicatorDialog"
+2. Add the following to the Cartfile:
+    `github "rharri/RHActivityIndicatorDialog"`
 3. Run carthage update
 4. Add the RHActivityIndicatorDialog.framework to your project under General -> Linked Frameworks and Libraries (The framework is located in the Carthage/Build/iOS folder)
 5. Select Build Phases
 6. Click the + button and select "New Run Script Phase"
 7. Add the following command:
-    /usr/local/bin/carthage copy-frameworks
+    `/usr/local/bin/carthage copy-frameworks`
 8. Under "Input files", add the following:
-    $(SRCROOT)/Carthage/Build/iOS/RHActivityIndicatorDialog.framework
+    `$(SRCROOT)/Carthage/Build/iOS/RHActivityIndicatorDialog.framework`

-You are now ready to use the RHActivityIndicatorDialog Framework!
+You are now ready to use the RHActivityIndicatorDialog!

 ## How to use